hetal28/dojo-blog/README.md

 # dojo-blog
-This is the simple blogging application written in React
+This is the simple blogging application written in React.
+It will let you to perform CRUD operation on blogs

 The application is built using following features
 1. hooks - useState, useContext, useEffect